-- 1. A teacher with a continuing full-time appointment to the teaching staff of the district may without prejudice to that appointment request a part-time appointment for a year or less, and the Employer shall not unreasonably refuse such a request. - 2.
-At the end of the specified period, the teacher may request a further part-time appointment of not more than one additional year, which may be granted at the Superintendent's discretion. - 3.
-At the end of the period of the part-time appointment, a teacher shall have the option of: - a. reverting to a comparable full-time continuing appointment in the same school, or if such is not available, - b. assuming another full-time continuing position in that school, or if such is not available, - c. assuming another comparable full-time continuing position in the district, or - d. with the approval of the Employer, having his/her appointment adjusted to a continuing part-time appointment.
+- 1. Prior to April 1, a teacher with a continuing full-time appointment to the teaching staff of the district, may without prejudice to that appointment, request a part-time appointment for a year or less, and the Employer shall not unreasonably refuse such a request. - 2.
+Prior to April 1, a teacher with a continuing part-time appointment, may, without prejudice to that appointment, request a reduced assignment for a year or less.
+The Employer will consider educational needs such as the learning environment, recruitment and overall staffing in the school. - 3.
+At the end of the specified period, the teacher may request a further part-time appointment of not more than one additional year, which may be granted at the Superintendent's discretion. - 4.
+At the end of the period of the part-time appointment, a teacher shall have the option of: - a. reverting to a comparable continuing appointment in the same school, or if such is not available, - b. assuming another comparable continuing position in that school, or if such is not available, - c. assuming another comparable continuing position in the district, or - d. with the approval of the Employer, the appointment becoming a reduced continuing part-time appointment.
 Such approval may depend on the willingness of the teacher to be transferred to match up with another continuing part-time position.
-In that event, approval will not be withheld. - 4.
-A teacher with a continuing part-time appointment may without prejudice to that appointment request an additional temporary part-time appointment for a specified fraction of time. - 5.
-A teacher on a part-time continuing appointment, or a part-time temporary appointment, may request a full-time continuing appointment, and shall have rights to such appointment as are contained in this agreement. - 6.
-Two teachers employed full-time by the Employer may jointly request a specified jobsharing appointment in respect of a single full-time position that is currently held by either one of the teachers.
-Where the request is granted, - a. salary shall be pro-rated according to the percentage of time worked by each teacher;
+In that event, approval will not be withheld. - 5.
+A teacher with a continuing part-time appointment may without prejudice to that appointment request an additional temporary part-time appointment for a specified fraction of time. - 6.
+A teacher on a part-time continuing appointment, or a part-time temporary appointment, may request a full-time continuing appointment, and shall have rights to such appointment as are contained in this agreement.

-- b. when one of the teachers agrees to work due to the temporary absence or illness of the other teacher, that teacher shall receive payment at full pro-rata scale placement for all such work; - c. each teacher is considered for all other purposes, including benefits (Article B.11.2.f), to be on unpaid leave of absence with respect to the time not worked for the period of one year at which time they may request a further job-sharing appointment of not more than one additional year, which may be granted at the Superintendent's discretion; - d. at the end of the period of the job sharing appointment or where one of the teachers terminates his/her employment, Article C.23.3 shall apply.
+- 7. Two teachers employed full-time by the Employer may jointly request a specified jobsharing appointment in respect of a single full-time position that is currently held by either one of the teachers.
+Where the request is granted, - a. salary shall be pro-rated according to the percentage of time worked by each teacher; - b. when one of the teachers agrees to work due to the temporary absence or illness of the other teacher, that teacher shall receive payment at full pro-rata scale placement for all such work; - c. each teacher is considered for all other purposes, including benefits (Article B.11.2.f), to be on unpaid leave of absence with respect to the time not worked for the period of one year at which time they may request a further job-sharing appointment of not more than one additional year, which may be granted at the Superintendent's discretion; - d. at the end of the period of the job sharing appointment or where one of the teachers terminates employment, Article C.23.3 shall apply.